OSVR/OSVR-JSON-Editor/README.md

 # osvr-device-descriptor-editor

-> Browser-based editor for OSVR device descriptor JSON..
+> Browser-based editor for OSVR device descriptor JSON.

 ## Build instructions
 You need `npm`, `grunt-cli`, and `bower` installed globally.
 I think.
 Get `npm` with your package system, then this should get the rest: